Ostrava: Geography

 Ostrava is located about 270 km east of Prague.
 It lies mostly in the Ostrava Basin lowland, only the southwestern part of the municipal territory extends into the Moravian Gate.
 Ostrava is mostly low-lying, with a highest point of 280 m above sea level.
 The city is situated at the meeting point of four rivers: Oder, Opava, Ostravice and Lučina.
 It differs from most neighbouring regions by the high concentration of industry, dense population and the geographical conditions of the Ostrava Basin.
 The Poodří Protected Landscape Area extends to the city's territory in the southwest.

 Ostrava is 20.5 km across from north to south (Antošovice–Nová Bělá), and 20.1 km across from east to west (Bartovice–Krásné Pole).

 Climate

-Ostrava has an oceanic (Köppen: Cfb) or humid continental (Dfb) climate, according with the isotherm 0 °C/-3 °C, the second most common in Europe (the average temperature in month most cold is -1 °C).
-The climate features hot, humid summers and relatively mild winters, with an average annual temperature of 10.2 °C (January: -1.2 °C July: 23.5 °C) and average annual precipitation of 580 mm.
+Ostrava has an oceanic (Köppen: Cfb) or humid continental (Dfb) climate, according with the isotherm 0 °C/-3 °C. The climate features warm, humid summers and moderately cold winters, with an average annual temperature of 10.2 °C (January: -1.2 °C July: 23.5 °C) and average annual precipitation of 580 mm.